Back to Home

 NO EMPLOYEES IN OR OUT OF THE BUY OFFICE OR SHOWROOM DOOR AFTER WE OPEN

-We don’t want to have employees walking in and out of the buy office door when customers are waiting to be seen, since it could make the customer feel as though he or she is not being helped or is being ignored by employees.
+We don’t want employees walking in and out of the buy office door when customers are waiting to be seen, since it could make the customer feel as though they being ignored by employees.
 And coming in or out of the showroom door can cause unnecessary commotion.
 When leaving for or coming back from breaks or appointments, please always use the back-door downstairs.

 One exception is for salespeople, assistants, and the receptionist, who are allowed to enter and exit from the showroom door as a matter of practicality, and executives who may enter or exit from different doors at different times.